takeshishimada/BZObjectStore/README.md

 Readonly property always will be ignore.

 ## FMDatabaseQueue
-In order to use FMDatabaseQueue, inherit BZObjectStore class and override FMDBQueue property in your header file.
+In order to use FMDatabaseQueue, inherit BZObjectStore class and override FMDBQueue property.

 ## Features
 - CLLocationCoordinate2D, CLLocation, NSHashTable, NSMapTable support